alliedvision/gst-vmbsrc/README.md

 gst-launch-1.0 vmbsrc camera=DEV_1AB22D01BBB8 ! videoscale ! videoconvert ! queue ! autovideosink
 ```

-For further usage examples also take a look at the included `EXAMPLES.md` file
+For further usage, also take a look at the included `EXAMPLES.md` file

 ### Setting camera features
 To adjust the image acquisition process of the camera, access to settings like the exposure time are